 Donald Kaplan, CCP, PSP

-Donald Kaplan is a Project Executive with ten years of experience in construction consulting.
-Don has extensive experience in the areas of CPM schedule development and updating and the analysis and industry accepted substantiation of construction claims.
+Donald Kaplan is a Project Executive with more than ten years of experience in construction consulting.
+Don has extensive experience in the areas of CPM schedule development and updating, as well as the analysis for industry accepted substantiation of construction claims.
 Don’s specific areas of expertise include:

 - Schedule Delay and Disruption Analysis